phylaxsystems/demo-spark/README.md

 ## Actions

-A slack webhook to their internal slack
+A slack webhook to their internal slack for each alert